-Under the Equality Act 2010, insurance companies cannot increase the cost of a policy if a medical condition does not affect the risk of making a claim.
 Insurance companies cannot use the fact that you have a medical licence as a reason for increasing the premium, or changing or refusing a policy.
-If the company increases your premium, they must be able to tell you why.
+If they increase your premium, they must be able to tell you why.
 This should mean that each application is considered fairly.
+It may be worth contacting several companies to get the best quote.